Dyslexia Tools And Resources For Adults

 Tools to make life a bit easier

-Apart from resources, the technological interventions that are wearable, portable, and easy to integrate with workspace are available too.
-According to a study by Mete, tools offer self-learning support, minimize errors at work, help in time management and space organization, and promote independence in learning and doing various tasks.
-With the better support and training, and normalization of technology use, the dyslexics can participate in daily life activities with enhanced responsibility and authority.[4]
+Apart from resources, technological interventions that are wearable, portable, and easy to integrate with the workspace are available too.
+According to a study[5] by Mete, tools offer self-learning support, minimize errors at work, help in time management and space organization, and promote independence in learning and doing various tasks.
+With better support and training, and normalization of technology use, the dyslexics can participate in daily life activities with enhanced responsibility and authority.[6]

 A few tools trending among the dyslexic adult learners and workers are:

-3. Graph paper and lined writing books: Writing the text in comprehensive manner proves challenging for people struggling with language-learning difficulties.
+3. Graph paper and lined writing books: Writing the text in a comprehensive manner proves challenging for people struggling with language-learning difficulties.
 These simple enablers can help streamline the work and allow doing it in a presentable manner.

-5. Text highlighters: There are colored reading overlays designed to boost fixing of gaze while reading.
+5. Text highlighters: There are colored reading overlays designed to boost the fixing of gaze while reading.
 Thus, the reading difficulties are mitigated appreciably and dyslexics can achieve their learning objectives or enjoy the books of their choice with little to no intervention.

 The road ahead